Entropy675/CChessV2/README.md

 ## Installation

+# TIP
+Rather then making your own binary, there are pre-included binaries for linux and windows inside of the /bin folder.
+If you are not interested in contributing code and only want to run the program, everything you need is in the bin/ folder.

 ### Windows:
 - The executable requires the SDL2 graphics library, but all dlls/headers are included.
 No installation is required.
 - Requires a windows configured Mingw64 toolchain.